DataBiosphere/terra-axon-examples/1kgenomes_examples/dashboard.md

 https://github.com/bwlewis/1000_genomes_examples

-This example walks through the computation of principal components (PCA) of genomic variant data across one chromosome from 2,504 people from the [1000 genomes project](https://www.internationalgenome.org/1000-genomes-summary/).
+This example walks through the computation of principal components (PCA) of genomic variant data across one chromosome from 2,504 people from the [1000 Genomes project](https://www.internationalgenome.org/1000-genomes-summary/).
 The example projects all of the variant data for one chromosome into a three-dimensional subspace, and then plots the result.